 #1 Academic recognition

 Your course must further your professional aims, and a university’s reputation is a marker by which you can judge the quality of its teaching staff, teaching methods, and course content.
-A member of the international alliance FOME (Future of Management Education) alongside five other prestigious and internationally recognised educational bodies, EDHEC Business School furnishes its EDHEC Online programmes with technology and high-quality teaching that are perfectly adapted to distance education..
+A member of the international alliance FOME (Future of Management Education) alongside several other prestigious and internationally recognised educational bodies, EDHEC Business School furnishes its EDHEC Online programmes with technology and high-quality teaching that are perfectly adapted to distance education.

 #2 Qualification value